 AAA Foundation for Traffic Safety conducted a survey of motorists and asked them about their behavior over the prior year while driving.
 Around 80 percent of the survey respondents said that they had expressed "significant" anger or road rage while operating their vehicles.

-Although it is natural to get frustrated by what other drivers do around you, letting your anger rise to a level where it is "significant" or where you are feeling "rage" is not OK because when you are this emotional, you could do something dangerous that causes a crash to happen.
-Further, research has shown that drivers who are in an emotionally-charged state may be just as dangerous as those who have knocked back a few drinks.
+Although it is natural to get frustrated by what other drivers do around you, letting your anger rise to a level where it is "significant" or where you are feeling "rage," is not OK because when you are emotional, you could do something dangerous that causes a crash to happen.
+Furthermore, research has shown that drivers who are in an emotionally-charged state may be just as dangerous as those who have knocked back a few drinks.